 We believe we will see a wave of downgrades from IG corporates but think that this will ultimately expand and continue to elevate the overall quality of the high yield universe.
 Rating agencies have been reacting quickly to increasing pressure on the BBB segment, as we have already seen downgrades of IG companies into high yield, also known as fallen angels, in recent months and we believe this is creating exceptional opportunities for returns and alpha.
 Several estimates are predicting around \$200-\$300B of fallen angels in 2020, and could exceed this range if the duration of this crisis is longer, compared against \$1.26T in existing high yield outstanding.
 Numerous large household names have already been downgraded to high yield, such as Kraft Foods, Ford, Occidental, and Delta.
 The question is whether the high yield market can absorb these downgrades.
 It is our view that while there may be some periods of indigestion, particularly if we see the higher estimates of potential downgrades, we believe the high yield market will welcome the new supply, especially those names that may be enduring cyclical or capital deployment challenges as opposed to liquidity-driven or structural.
-Further, we believe this presents an attractive opportunity to invest in quality companies with tremendous financial flexibility trading at attractive valuations given potential dislocations borne from forced selling IG mandates.
+Moreover, we believe the U.S. Federal Reserve (Fed) corporate support program, which recently expanded its criteria to include fallen angels and high yield ETFs, will further provide support for this segment.
+We believe this presents an attractive opportunity to invest in quality companies with tremendous financial flexibility trading at attractive valuations given potential dislocations borne from forced selling IG mandates.

-- According to Barclay's research, larger-cap fallen angels typically widen out 200-300bps more than the overall IG index in the six month period prior to being downgraded to high yield. - In fact, these fallen angels tend to enter the high yield market at a wider spread levels than existing BB issuers on average, around 150bps wider. - As a result, fallen angels tend to outperform once they are downgraded versus the broader high yield universe.
+- According to Barclay's research, larger-cap fallen angels typically widen out 200-300bp more than the overall IG index in the six month period prior to being downgraded to high yield. - In fact, these fallen angels tend to enter the high yield market at a wider spread levels than existing BB issuers on average, around 150bp wider. - As a result, fallen angels tend to outperform once they are downgraded versus the broader high yield universe (Chart 8)